getCUJO/QoOID/draft-ietf-ippm-qoo.md

 Answering this question requires several considerations.
 First, the Internet is inherently stochastic from the perspective of any given client, so absolute certainty is unattainable.
-Second, different applications have varying needs and adapt differently to network conditions.
-A framework aiming to answer this question must accommodate such diverse application requirements.
+Second, different applications have different needs and adapt differently to network conditions.
+A framework aiming to answer the stated question must accommodate such diverse application requirements.
 Third, end-users have individual tolerances for degradation in network conditions and the resulting effects on application experience.
 These variations must be